-Between 1981 and the bankruptcy Munch and his colleagues enjoyed the benefits of purchasing bulk Estrella wine in barrel to blend for their individual labels.
+Between 1981 and the Estrella bankruptcy, Munch and his colleagues enjoyed the benefits of purchasing bulk Estrella wine in barrels to blend for their labels.
 “Estrella reserved what they deemed to be their the best wines, Cabernet was reserved for their own brand,” Munch recalled.
 “And we could select any of the other lots of Cabernet, or whatever wine, and put together our blend.”

-The Estrella-acquired cabernet sauvignon and chardonnay was successfully sold by Andree at $8 per bottle (soon raised to $12 per bottle).
-“This was a hefty price back in the mid-1980’s,” Munch commented.
-Tasting rooms & wine tourism in Paso Robles were almost nonexistent, so Andree was selling up and down the coast from the back of her car.
+The Estrella-acquired cabernet sauvignon and chardonnay were successfully sold by Andree at $8 per bottle (soon raised to $12 per bottle).
+“This was a hefty price back in the mid-1980s,” Munch commented.
+Tasting rooms and wine tourism in Paso Robles were almost nonexistent, so Andree was selling up and down the coast from the back of her car.
 “A French accent does a fabulous job,” Munch said with satisfaction.